-thus,
+Thus,

-The upper bound of $Q_1$ is obtained as follows:
+The upper bound of $Q_1$ is derived as follows:

-where inequality (i) applies the Cauchy-Schwarz inequality, inequality (ii) uses the assumption that ${\ell}_{it}, \gamma_{0,t}$ are uniformly bounded, and inequality (iii) follows directly from the definition of $\mc{B}_{\delta_{NT}}$.
-The upper bound of $Q_2$ is obtained via the similar method:
+where inequality (i) follows from the Cauchy-Schwarz inequality, inequality (ii) relies on the assumption that ${\ell}_{it}, \gamma_{0,t}$ are uniformly bounded, and inequality (iii) follows directly from the definition of $\mc{B}_{\delta_{NT}}$.
+The upper bound of $Q_2$ is derived via a similar method:

 where inequality (i) uses the assumption that ${\ell}_{it}, \gamma_{t}$ are uniformly bounded.
-We drive the bound of $Q_3$ by:
+We drive the bound of $Q_3$ by